KUSHAL-RAJ-PAREEK/Comegle/README.md

 1. **Sign In**
    - Users log in via OAuth using Google through **NextAuth.js**.
-   - The app validates that the user email ends with a college domain.

 2. **Room Allocation**
    - A Redis-backed queue system allocates rooms by grouping users from the same college.